 A collaborative file in an assignment, you and your students can work in the same file at the same time.
 Depending on the file type, you can view and edit the file while your students are working in it, and add comments to provide real-time feedback and guide them along the way.
 Schoolwork supports collaboration for Pages, Numbers, and Keynote files.

-When you share a collaborative file with each student in your class (“Each student can edit their own file”), Schoolwork saves one collaborative file in your iCloud Drive.
+When you share a collaborative file with each student in your class (“Each student can edit their own file”), Schoolwork saves a collaborative file for each student in your iCloud Drive.
 The collaborative file is not saved in any student iCloud Drives.

 A non-collaborative file, you and your students can work in the same file but not at the same time.
 For example, you can mark up a PDF file and your students can see your comments later.

-When editing a shared non-iWork file (“Students collaborate together on the same file”), confirm all your changes are saved. iCloud Drive might overwrite changes if another teacher or student edits the file while you’re editing the same file.
+When editing a shared non-iWork file, confirm all your changes are saved. iCloud Drive might overwrite changes if another teacher or student edits the file while you’re editing the same file.